Exouxas/FosterScript.Core/IMPLEMENTATION.md

 Creating a module for AI: Inherit from Module

-Creating a custom neuron: Inherit from HiddenNode
+Creating a custom neuron: Inherit from HiddenNode or InputNode

 Utilizing the world/surrounding as an AI: Add an input or output node linked to a Module (Create all the logic in the Module)